 4. Miscellaneous Factors

 The duration of time it takes to recharge an electric vehicle depends on a variety of factors.
 Some of the important variables that affect charging time are weather, the time of day, and battery capacity.

-To maximise longevity, several EV manufacturers advise maintaining your battery in an ideal battery range.
+Several EV manufacturers advise maintaining your battery in an ideal range to maximize longevity.

 Know Your Car’s Charging Capacity

 By splitting the battery size (calculated in kWh) by the inbuilt charger’s power rating, you can calculate the ideal charging time for your automobile.